 Reinforcement gives CFRPs their strength and rigidity, measured by stress and elastic modulus respectively.
-Unlike isotropic materials like steel and aluminum, CFRPs have directional strength properties.
+Unlike isotropic materials like steel and aluminum,

+CFRPs have directional strength properties.
 The properties of a CFRP depend on the layouts of the carbon fiber and the proportion of the carbon fibers relative to the polymer.
 [6] The two different equations governing the net elastic modulus of composite materials using the properties of the carbon fibers and the polymer matrix can also be applied to carbon fiber reinforced plastics.
 [7] The rule of mixtures for the equal strain case gives:

 which is valid for composite materials with the fibers oriented parallel to the applied load.
-It is the total composite modulus, and are the volume fractions of the matrix and fiber respectively in the composite, and and are the elastic moduli of the matrix and fibers respectively.[7]
-The other extreme case of the elastic modulus of the composite with the fibers oriented transverse to the applied load can be found using the inverse rule of mixtures for the equal stress case:[7]
+The total composite modulus, and the planting of the matrix and fiber respectively in the composite, and the planting of the elastic moduli of the matrix and fibers respectively.
+[7] The other extreme case of the elastic modulus of the composite with the fibers oriented transverse to the applied load can be found using the inverse rule of mixtures for the equal stress case: [7]